balintkissdev/bdgl/README.md

-# BDGL DOS Game Library
+# Bálint's DOS Game Library

 ![Build](https://github.com/balintkissdev/bdgl/workflows/Build/badge.svg)

 **NOTICE:**
 This library is in **pre-release** state.
 The API is being experimented on and is subject to constant changes during this phase that could break the code compatibility of client applications using the library.
+Do not rely on the stability of API until first version is released.

 ## Introduction